c-zhenhao/czhenhao-sei35-project1/README.md

 If the guess is ["blue", "yellow", "green", "purple"], there will only be **one** black pin for the first blue guess ("peg").

-[see this for more examples and the game in very "classic JS](https://www.onlinespiele-sammlung.de/mastermind/mastermindgames/lundy/scx.htm) (which i intend recreate in the future "how to play")
+[see this for more examples and the game in very "classic" JS](https://www.onlinespiele-sammlung.de/mastermind/mastermindgames/lundy/scx.htm) (which i intend recreate in the future "how to play")

 ## Tech

 _I have left A LOT of comments in the code for two purposes_ _1. initial pseudocoding_
-_2. reference so that when I come back to work on which will be removed in the final version._
+_2. referencing/explanation purposes so that when I come back to work on it, I know what I was doing 😅 .
+Which will be removed in the final version._

 The project was done using Javascript DOM manipulation to _update_ the CSS.

 ### interesting points

-_game logic JS_
+**game logic in JS**

 Game logic was actually not too complex after much googling for answers.
 Since essentially only 1 check needs to be done at the end of every round, hence:

 _in pseudocode_